 - Preparing for Flexible Work Arrangements Worksheet.
 This worksheet will help supervisors evaluate flexible work decisions.

 - Flexible Work Arrangement Discussion Guide.
 Supervisors can use this guide in discussions with their employees about the kind of flexible work their job responsibilities will allow, as well as setting expectations and addressing potential challenges.

 - Quick Guide to Managing Flexible Teams.
 This quick guide will help supervisors to identify and build the skills needed to successfully manage their flexible teams.

 - “Working with Flexibility” webinar.
-This webinar will premiere on June 16 and be available for supervisors to view to build the skills needed to prepare to work with flexibility and manage flexible teams.
+This webinar is available for supervisors to view to build the skills needed to prepare to work with flexibility and manage flexible teams.